Blockdaemon/agave-snapshot-uploader/README.md

 The application creates a `remote` directory inside the watch directory.
 Files in this directory are never processed or uploaded, making it a safe place to store files that should not be uploaded.

-### Retention Management
+### Advanced Retention Management

-The application can automatically delete old snapshots from the S3 bucket based on a configurable retention period:

-- Enable retention management with the `enable_retention` configuration option
+The application offers sophisticated retention controls to manage storage costs:

+- **Dual Retention Policies**: Both count-based and time-based retention can be applied simultaneously
+- **Granular Controls**: Separate settings for full and incremental snapshots
+- **Count-based Retention**:
+  - `full_snapshot_retain_count`: Keep N most recent full snapshots (default: 3)
+  - `incremental_retain_count`: Keep N most recent incremental snapshots per full snapshot (default: 5)
+- **Time-based Retention**:
+  - `full_snapshot_retain_hours`: Keep full snapshots newer than X hours (default: 672 hours / 28 days)
-- Set the retention period in hours with the `retention_period_hours` option (default: 168 hours, which is 7 days)
+  - `incremental_retain_hours`: Keep incremental snapshots newer than X hours (default: 168 hours / 7 days)
-- The application will delete snapshots older than the retention period
+- **Implementation Details**:
   - The latest full snapshot is always preserved, regardless of age
   - When a full snapshot is deleted, all its incremental snapshots are also deleted
+  - Snapshots are kept if they satisfy either the count OR time-based retention
   - Cleanup runs on startup and then every 6 hours

-This helps manage storage costs and prevents the S3 bucket from growing indefinitely.
+This advanced retention system allows fine-tuned control over storage usage while ensuring critical snapshots remain available.

+### Optimized latest.json File

+The application generates an optimized latest.json file with:

+- Organized field ordering for better readability
+- Removal of duplicate fields (no more redundant incremental snapshot information)
+- Proper handling of both full and incremental snapshot information
+- Inclusion of genesis hash for validator setup verification
+- Backward compatibility with older clients

+### Performance Tuning

+The application will support configurable upload performance tuning in a future version.
+Currently, the following settings are fixed:

+- **Parallel Upload Operations**:
+  - Fixed at 5 concurrent uploads
+  - Will be configurable in a future version

+- **Chunk Size**:
+  - Fixed at 32MB
+  - Will be configurable in a future version

+When these settings become configurable, they will allow you to fine-tune the performance based on your specific network conditions, server resources, and the S3-compatible storage provider's capabilities.

+### Multi-Instance Retention Management

+When running multiple instances of the snapshot uploader that share the same S3 bucket, special consideration should be given to retention management:

+- **Single Retention Manager**: Configure retention (`enable_retention: true`) on only one instance to prevent concurrent cleanup operations that could conflict with each other.

+- **Recommended Setup**:
+  - **Primary Instance**: Enable retention with your desired settings (`enable_retention: true`)
+  - **Secondary Instances**: Disable retention (`enable_retention: false`)

+- **Alternative Approach**: If you need high availability for retention management, you can enable retention on multiple instances but should:
+  - Use identical retention settings across all instances
+  - Set longer minimum intervals between cleanups (the default 5-minute cooldown helps prevent overlapping operations)
+  - Be aware that multiple instances may occasionally attempt cleanup operations in close succession

+- **Centralized Configuration**: For larger deployments, consider implementing a central configuration service that:
+  - Stores retention settings in a shared database or configuration file
+  - Designates a single "leader" instance responsible for retention
+  - Implements leader election if the designated retention manager goes offline

+The default implementation includes safeguards (cleanup is only performed if it hasn't run in the last 5 minutes) to minimize the risk of concurrent deletion operations, but for optimal operation, retention management should be assigned to a single instance when possible.

 ### Resumable Uploads